paradoxicalsphere/Cardano-Improvement-Proposals/dao4web2/README.md

 Responsibilities of the DAO align with KPIs

+Customers may benefit from improved organizational responsiveness and engagement that DAOs may facilitate.

 <!-- START HERE Discuss KPIs -->

 <!-- Maybe a DAO within the workplace is a new form of union -->